 In assessing the success of our Special Educational Needs (SEN) policy we are required to comment on the effectiveness of the school's systems for identification, assessment, provision, monitoring and record keeping and the use of outside agencies and support services.

-The SEN Governor is Deidre Brook and the SENCo is Mrs Dicocco (Interim Head Teacher).
-The school has a SEN Policy that defines our aims and objectives and this available to any parent on request.
+The SEN Governor is Deidre Brook and the SENDCo is Ms Olivia Bates (Head teacher).
+The school has a SEND Policy that defines our aims and objectives and this available to any parent on request.
 The policy is updated annually and is written in line with the Code of Practice and the Special Educational Needs and Disability Act 2001.
 The code details the rights and responsibilities of parents and children throughout the process.

 Kensworth C of E Primary School SEND Local Offer